jonromero/jonio_website/content/pages/about.md

 I am not a self-made man.
 I was already crazy wealthy before all of these started.

-I was wealthy from love and support from my family.
+I got wealthy from love and support from my family.

-I was wealthy from the education that was given to me (for free) from my country.
+I got wealthy from the education that was given to me (for free) from my country.

-I was wealthy from inspiration from my friends and collegues.
+I got wealthy from inspiration from my friends and collegues.

-I was wealthy enought to be able to come to the US with $300 and kick everyone's ass.
+I got wealthy enought to be able to come to the US with $300 and kick everyone's ass.

 I was wealthy but more importantly I was never **alone**.